Pragathi

-Pragathi Mahavadi (born April 17, 1975) is Indian film and television actress who has acted in Telugu, Tamil, and Malayalam languages.
+Pragathi Mahavadi (born 16 April 1976) is an Indian film and television actress who has acted predominantly in Telugu cinema and in addition to Tamil, Kannada and Malayalam cinema.

-Personal life
+Early life

-Pragathi was born in Ongole, Andhra Pradesh.
+Pragathi was born in Ongole, Andhra Pradesh, India.

 Career

 Pragathi started her career as a model for Mysore Silk Palace.
 Later, she was introduced by Bhagyaraj as a lead actress in Veetla Visheshanga.
-At the time, she acted in seven Tamil films and one Malayalam film.
-She got married and three years after she returned to act in television serials.
+After that, she acted in seven Tamil films and one Malayalam film.
+She got married and three years later she returned to act in television serials.